 "Where existing open space areas are private and potentially subject to redevelopment, such development should be contemplated in a manner that preserves as much of the property as possible..."
+(Town of North Castle Open Space Committee - August 9, 2019)

 In response to the comments received during the public review of the DEIS, the plan presented in the DEIS has been significantly modified.
 With regard to open space, the plan presented in the DEIS involved disturbing approximately 26.5 acres of the 32.5 acres Site (81.5%), and constructing 10.4 acres of buildings, roads, parking lots and other impervious surfaces, leaving 22.1 acres (68%) of open space on the Site upon completion of the development.